ripienaar/nats-architecture-and-design/adr/ADR-56.md

 ### Configuration:

- * The `WriteConsistency` key should be unset or `strong` for the default strongest possible consistency level
+ * The `PersistMode` key should be unset or `default` for the default strongest possible consistency level
  * Setting it on anything other than a R1 stream will result in an error
- * Scaling a R1 stream up to greater resiliency levels will fail if the `WriteConsistency` is not set to `async`
+ * Scaling a R1 stream up to greater resiliency levels will fail if the `PersistMode` is not set to `async`
- * When the user provides no value for `WriteConsistency` the implied default is `strong` but the server will not set this in the configuration, result of INFO requests will also have it unset
+ * When the user provides no value for `PersistMode` the implied default is `default` but the server will not set this in the configuration, result of INFO requests will also have it unset